David Luiz: Paris Saint-Germain

-On 13 June 2014, David Luiz transferred to French club Paris Saint-Germain for a £50 million transfer fee, a world-record transfer for a defender, signing a five-year contract.
+On 13 June 2014, David Luiz transferred to French club Paris Saint-Germain for a £50 million transfer fee, signing a five-year contract.

 He made his Ligue 1 debut on 16 August, partnering compatriot Marquinhos in central defence as PSG defeated Bastia 2–0 at the Parc des Princes.
 On 30 September, David Luiz scored his first PSG goal, opening a 3–2 home win over Barcelona in the Champions League group stage.
 He was seen as a surprise inclusion in the FIFA World Team of the Year at the 2014 Ballon d'Or awards.

 On 19 January 2015, David Luiz scored his first Ligue 1 goal in a 4–2 defeat of Evian.
 On 11 March, he scored on his return to Stamford Bridge in the round of 16 of the Champions League as PSG drew 2–2 with his former club Chelsea to knock out the English club on away goals.
 He apologised for celebrating the goal, saying that it was the result of sudden emotion rather than malice towards his former employers.

 In David Luiz's first season at the club, PSG won a domestic treble of the Ligue 1 championship, the Coupe de France and the Coupe de la Ligue, in addition to the Trophée des Champions.
 In his second season at the club, PSG repeated this accomplishment once again, after beating Marseille in the Coupe de France final.